Risk of Severe Weather in SE Minnesota Saturday - NewsBreak

 Risk of Severe Weather in SE Minnesota Saturday

 Rochester, MN (KROC-AM News)- The Rochester area could see severe weather this weekend.
-The Storm Prediction Center released an outlook for Saturday that shows most of southeast...quickcountry.com
+The Storm Prediction Center released an outlook for Saturday that shows most of southeast...y105fm.com

 Rochester, MN (KROC-AM News)- The Rochester area could see severe weather this weekend.
-The Storm Prediction Center released an outlook for Saturday that shows most of southeast...quickcountry.com
+The Storm Prediction Center released an outlook for Saturday that shows most of southeast...y105fm.com

 Comments / 0